SPC functioning principle

-The above figure shows a cross section of an SPC in the axial symmetry plane, together with the electric field structure.
+The video below shows a cross section of an SPC in the axial symmetry plane, together with the electric field structure.
 In spite of the sensor being held at the center via a grounded copper rod, the electric field remains isotropic in most of the detector volume.
 In an SPC, the electric field intensity varies with the distance r from the sensor as 1/r2, splitting the detector volume into two regions: a large drift region at low field and a small amplification region at high field (within a few mm from the sensor).

 Following a particle interaction, electrons from primary ionization drift towards the sensor in the low field region within a few 100 µs.
 When these primary electrons arrive in the amplification region, the electric field magnitude becomes so high that the electrons gain enough kinetic energy in-between collisions with gas molecules to trigger secondary ionizations.
 This generates an avalanche process (Townsend avalanche) which results in the creation of a few thousands of secondary electron-ion pairs for each primary electron reaching the amplification region.
 Counterintuitively, the secondary electrons- which are quickly collected on the sensor- barely contribute to the signal.
 The latter is almost entirely induced by the secondary ions as these drift back towards the vessel at ground.
 The current induced by the secondary ions is integrated with a resistive feedback charge sensitive preamplifier that basically provides us with a voltage output proportional to the integrated current.

 Find here the internal technical note about the Pulse shape in the SPC prototype by J.Derré (October 4, 2007).